-- ensure alternative sources of funding are obtained to meet any resulting development contributions shortfall. - b) review the contribution payable and grant a remission or reduction of the development contribution, where nature of works or the nature of development proposed by the applicant, can be shown to reduce or remove the need for works or the purchase of land included by the Council in its capital expenditure programme, the cost of which was used in calculating the development contribution. - c) review the contribution payable and grant a remission or reduction of the development contribution where the applicant has provided and/or funded the same infrastructure that a development contribution has been required for.
+- a) consider allowing remissions for particular community infrastructure works, such as those undertaken by schools or charitable organisations.
+Applications for remissions will be considered on a case by case basis. - b) review the contribution payable and grant a remission or reduction of the development contribution where the applicant has provided and/or funded the same infrastructure that a development contribution has been required for.
 That remission or reduction will be limited to the cost of infrastructure provided or funded and be subject to Council procurement procedures.
 In cases where the cost of infrastructure provided or funded exceeds the development contribution payable, the Council will meet the excess costs by separate agreement with the applicant, also subject to the Council's procurement procedures. - 3.6.1.2 If it grants a remission or reduction, the Council may do so on whatever terms it thinks fit.